vrbait1107/CTF/TryHackMe/NMAP-Live-Host-Discovery/Readme.md

-## Wreath
+## Nmap Live Host Discovery

-#### Learn how to pivot through a network by compromising a public facing web machine and tunnelling your traffic to access other machines in Wreath's network.
-(Streak limitation only for non-subscribed users)
+#### Learn how to use Nmap to discover live hosts using ARP scan, ICMP scan, and TCP/UDP ping scan.

 ### Task 1 Introduction